PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

 - [ ] `l`

 Pergunta 14/14:
-What is the �nal value of the variable bar in the following code?
+What is the final value of the variable bar in thefollowing code?
 ```
 var foo = 9;
 var bar = 5;